Automate

 Constant expression

-A constant expression can only use null and literals for number, text, array and dictionary.
+A constant expression can only include null, and literals for number, bigint, text, array and dictionary.

 Note!
 This documentation is also accessible within the app from Help & feedback menu.